dalequark/daleonai/_posts/2020-07-07-can-ai-make-you-a-better-athlete-using-machine-learning-to-analyze-tennis-serves-and-penalty-kicks.md

 The real cost comes from that first line item--AutoML Image Object Detection Online Prediction.
 What's that?
 It's the cost Google charges for _hosting_ your model for you in the cloud, so that you can call it with a standard REST API.
 Weirdly, you're continually charged for the cost of hosting this model, even if you're not making predictions against it, which really makes the cost rack up fast.

-The good news is that AutoML Vision actually runs in three ways:
+The good news is that AutoML Vision runs in three ways:

 1. You can configure a model to be hosted in the cloud, where you can hit it at a REST endpoint at any time (most expensive).
 2. You can use it in batch mode only (predictions are run in an asynchronous fashion, not for real-time use cases), which wipes out most of that additional cost.